 Do you wish to become a professional and qualified assessor?
 The CAVA course would just be the one that you might find beneficial for your career.
-You might choose from a range of courses, available both as distance learning as well as a regular course.
+You might choose from a range of courses, available both as to distance learning as well as a regular course.

 What is CAVA Course?